Jikei0624/leetcodeRepo/README.md

 # Leetcode Repository

-# This repo organized by three parts.
+# This repo is organized by three parts.

 - Easy
 - Medium